mikemuponda/Q-Learning-FourRooms/README.md

 More advannced reward function that takes into account the packages collected and optimal path

 Scenario 3:
-The main difference from Scenario 2 now is that agent adds order of package collection to the state under the variable packages_collected
+The main difference from Scenario 2 now is that agent adds order of package collection to the state under the variable packages_collected and the correct states here would be [1], [1,2],[1,2,3]
-Reward function also penalizes incorrect order of package collection Epsilon has decay function but in practice this is kept tight
+Reward function penalizes incorrect order of package collection but also gives partial rewards for intermediate correct states [1], [1,2] but also rewards the final state linearly
+Epsilon has decay function but in practice this is kept tight, going above 0.2 yielded not so great results Agent is not very efficient due to the difficulty in balancing prioritizing order and efficient routes